jeromatron/query-diagnostics/README.md

-for failover, especially in a multi-data center environment, are discussed at length in this [white paper](https://www.datastax.com/resources/whitepaper/designing-fault-tolerant-applications-datastax-and-apache-cassandratm) and in this [webinar](https://www.datastax.com/resources/webinar/designing-fault-tolerant-applications-datastax-enterprise-and-apache-cassandra) about best practices for designing fault tolerant applications.
+for failover, especially in a multi-data center environment, are discussed at length in this [white paper](https://www.datastax.com/resources/whitepaper/designing-fault-tolerant-applications-datastax-and-apache-cassandratm) and in this [webinar](https://www.datastax.com/resources/webinar/designing-fault-tolerant-applications-datastax-enterprise-and-apache-cassandra) about designing fault tolerant applications.
 There is also an accompanying [demo](https://github.com/datastax/dc-failover-demo) to show best practices around dc-failover with the latest 4.x Java driver.

 ## Assumptions and requirements